SkyeYXL/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instances.md

     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
     -   Containers including Docker, Clear Containers, and Pouch
-    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
+    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
-    -   High-performance databases and in-memory databases
+    -   High-performance and in-memory databases
     -   Data analysis, data mining, and distributed memory caching
     -   Hadoop clusters, Spark clusters, and other memory intensive enterprise applications
     -   High-performance scientific and engineering applications